luciochen233/ECE209RL-FourRoom/README.md

 ```
 # Overview on how to genereate RL expert, expert training data, and imitation learning

+## *(You don't have to generate any of the model)
+## They are avaliable for download on https://one.luci.ooo/ECE209ProjectFiles/FinalPresentation/

 ## First, to generate the RL base line

 Inside the rl-starter-files repo, we used the following command to train the RL baseline.